lsin07/commonapi-vsomeip-example/README.md

 ## Configuration
 Configuration files for server and client application are at `/configs` directory.

-Match `"unicast"` address with the address of your machine.
+You need to match `"unicast"` address with the address of your machine before running the applications.

-TBA

 ## Run
 - Run Server